oifeorg/passport/README.md

 2. The HTML template file [passport-single.html](src/main/resources/templates) is loaded, and template variables like `{{body}}` are replaced using simple string substitution.
 3. A PDF is generated using [OpenHTMLtoPDF](https://github.com/danfickle/openhtmltopdf) and saved in the root folder `generated`.

-## 🚀 Planned Features

-- [ ] Generation of a combined PDF with all OIFE Passports, including a clickable index.
+## 🎯 Implemented features

-- [ ] Automatic PDF generation triggered by a pull request (PR) merge using GitHub Actions or a similar CI tool.
+- [x] Automatic PDF generation triggered by a pull request (PR) merge using GitHub Actions or a similar CI tool.
 - [x] GitHub workflow for building and executing tests.
 - [x] Language-based styling and font loading.
 - [x] Basic support for RTL (right-to-left) languages such as Arabic.
-- [X] Dependabot configuration
+- [x] Dependabot configuration

+## 🚀 Planned Features

+- [ ] Generation of a combined PDF with all OIFE Passports, including a clickable index.
 - [ ] Add screenshot of sample PDF in the README.
+- [ ] Support for more languages

 ## 🧪 Requirements